eval-protocol/python-sdk/examples/taxi_mcp_complete/README.md

 # Taxi MCP Complete Example

 A comprehensive Model Context Protocol (MCP) implementation for the **Taxi-v3** gymnasium environment.
-This example demonstrates how to create a fully functional MCP server for reinforcement learning environments using the reward-kit framework, including local development, testing, and deployment patterns.
+This example demonstrates how to create a fully functional MCP server for reinforcement learning environments using the eval-protocol framework, including local development, testing, and deployment patterns.

 ## 🎯 What is the Taxi Problem?